 There are four main gardens at the chateau, all of which have their own character and uniqueness.
 The bus will drop you off at the Jardin de Diane.
 The Jardin de Diane has a statue of Diane the Huntress dating back to Henry IV.

-The gardens at the Chateau were the perfect way to spend a sunny afternoon.
-We walked across the street to a little cafe and bought a Croque monsieur and then came back into the gardens for a picnic lunch.
+Honestly, the gardens at the Chateau were the perfect way to spend a sunny afternoon.
+We walked across the street to a little cafe and bought a Croque Monsieur and then came back into the gardens for a picnic lunch.

-10. Roam around the town of Fontainebleau.
+10. Roam around the town of Fontainebleau

 While you’re here, be sure and visit the town surrounding.
 The “Ligne 1” bus just makes a big circle around the town, so hop back on and explore.
 There are quaint cafes and charming shops to do some shopping in.

 Friends, this was truly a magical day for Marty and I. I was apprehensive at first to visit the Chateau because I was afraid it would be so closed off and too much of a museum feel…boy was I wrong!

 Need accommodations in France?